 Note that a file loaded in Sable or ASCII format may not show all of the variables.

-The following example shows the file data for a 13 channel file (this was recorded prior to storage of A-D channels in data files).
+The following example shows the file data for a 13 channel file (this was recorded prior to implementation of A-D channel storage in data files).

 Most conversion equations used by the Warthog acquisition program LabHelper